pineapplegiant/pineapplegiant.github.io/content/blog/first-post.md

 tags: ["Hugo", "Golang", "Blog"]
 categories: ["Development", "Web"]
 description: "Hi!
 This is my first ever blog post.
 I'm hoping to have some more blog posts here soon.
 It's really hard to be a perfectionist with deadlines.
 But alas one must start somewhere."
-lastmod: 2024-01-28T17:32:44-0800
+lastmod: 2024-02-10T17:11:55-0800
 ---

 ![too damn long](https://i.imgflip.com/2u1cgi.jpg)

 Building a blog is harddd.

 In this post, I'll share the tumultuous pain of creating my very own blog using [Golang](https://go.dev/) and [Hugo](https://gohugo.io/).
-Believe it or not there's no JavaScript on this site.
-Just HTML, CSS, a sprinkle of SVG, and of course the tears of existential pain embedded into the fabric of every page.
+Believe it or not there's not _really_ any JavaScript on this site (*UPDATE*: I wanted to use some JS for the nav, so that's what I did).
+But other than that it's HTML, CSS, a sprinkle of SVG, and of course the tears of existential pain embedded into the fabric of every page.

 ## Why Golang and Hugo?